myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-01.md

 ---
 publishDate: 2024-03-03T23:29:12+12:00
-title: Multi-tenancy in ASP.NET Core 8 (LTS) - Tenant Resolution
+title: Multi-tenancy in ASP.NET Core 8 - Tenant Resolution
 summary: Can you believe it, just like that it's been 4 and a half years since I wrote my initial series on multi-tenancy in ASP.NET and now ASP.NET Core 8 is out.
 In this post I revisit multi-tenancy in ASP.NET Core and take a fresh look at how I'd implement multi-tenancy today.
 url: /multi-tenant-asp-dot-net-8-tenant-resolution
 aliases: